breakin/snestistics/docs/tutorial-first-asm.md

 Closing words
 =============
 That was all!
-It might seem clunky with raw assembler source code now that we live in the future but we promise that once you get it into a proper text editor (such as Sublime Text that we use) it is very easy to jump around and search for label names and other things of interest.
+It might seem clunky with raw assembler source code now that we live in the future but we promise that once you get it into a proper text editor (such as [Sublime Text](https://www.sublimetext.com), which we use) it is very easy to jump around and search for label names and other things of interest.

 In the [next post](tutorial-annotations) we will look at how you can start annotating the source code once you start to discover what things do.